 Bank account updates delivered by other means, including by physical mail, facsimile or email, are not accepted.

-Note: The information in the Bank Country, ABA Routing Number, Bank Name, and Bank Account Number fields can’t be edited.
+Note: The information in the Bank Country/Region, ABA Routing Number, Bank Name, and Bank Account Number fields can’t be edited.
 If you need to change any of those fields, you’ll need to add a new bank account.

 Allow 24 hours for your new bank information to take effect.
 We'll send you an email when it's ready.
 If you don't receive an email within 24 hours, go to Agreements, Tax, and Banking to view your bank details and make sure the update was processed successfully.

 Although you may update your banking at any time, payment processing for the next scheduled payment date generally occurs throughout the first three weeks of Apple’s fiscal month.
 Banking updates that occur after monthly payment processing has begun will be applied to future payments during the following month’s payment cycle.

 You may be required to provide additional documentation to receive payments in certain territories.
 If an Apple banking partner needs more documentation than what you provided, they'll reach out to you directly.
 Let us know if you'd like us to verify the request from the Apple banking partner before you send them the requested documents.